leopengningchuan/household-cashflow-analyzer/README.md

 ### 4. Transaction Categorization
 Transaction descriptions are mapped into standardized categories (e.g., Rent, Entertainment, Utility) as column `Type` using a keyword-based mapping.
 Special cases such as internal transfers between accounts are also normalized to ensure consistency.

+Due to privacy, the mapping method is not shared in this repository.

 ### 5. Transaction Offset
 To maintain data quality, rows with missing or zero transaction amounts are excluded, and categories whose aggregated amounts sum to zero are removed.